Bryantellius/portal/server/lectures/git-conflict-resolution.md

 ![alt_text](../assets/lectures/images/git/git-merge-conflict-resolution2.png)

-For this sort of merge, a "merge commit" will be created and the "master" position will be updated to the newly created merge commit.
+For this sort of merge, a "merge commit" will be created, and the "master" position will be updated to the newly created merge commit.

 ![alt_text](../assets/lectures/images/git/git-merge-conflict-resolution3.png)